Krammer & Stoudt Interview – Mike Rubin and Courtenay Nearburg

 There’s no shortage of heritage and workwear brands.
 Close your eyes and click around our site and your blind hyperlinking will yield just that.
 But Krammer & Stoudt’s roots aren’t set so much in coal mines as in the sands of sunny California.
 The brand has made a splash for itself, claiming SoCal as their source of inspiration, but it’s not all board shorts and graphic tees.

-We had the chance to chat with Mike Rubin and Courtenay Nearburg, partners and creators of Krammer & Stoudt, about how they went from create sets for Disney and fashion photography (respectively), to creating the East Coast label with West Coast cool.
+We had the chance to chat with Mike Rubin and Courtenay Nearburg, partners and creators of Krammer & Stoudt, about how they went from creating sets for Disney and fashion photography (respectively), to creating the East Coast label with West Coast cool.

 Heddels (Gerald Ortiz): What were you up to prior to K&S?
 What was the impetus for wanting to start the brand?